osisoft/PI-Adapter/V1/Configuration/Message logging configuration.md

     ```
 2. Save the file.

-3. Use any tool capable of making HTTP requests to execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/Logging`.
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<ComponentId>/Logging`.

     **Note:**  Replace _&lt;ComponentId&gt;_ with the ComponentId of the adapter, for example _OpcUa1_.